boschresearch/3dgeer/README.md

 setting the distortion parameters to `radial_coeffs` and set `camera_model="fisheye"`.

 These are consistent with `gsplat`'s 3DGUT implementation (`with_ut`).

+## 🧩TODO
+- [ ] Fix the CUDA issues in `gsplat-geer` extension
+- [ ] Enable the interactive viewer for DriveStudio
+- [ ] Demo adding CAD models into distorted camera-rendered scenes

 ## 🏃Quick Start
 ### Training